 At our 2019 Annual Meeting of Stockholders, our stockholders expressed their preference for an annual advisory (non-binding) vote to approve executive compensation.
-Accordingly, the Board determined that, every year until the next vote on the frequency of such advisory vote, we will hold a vote to approve the executive compensation of our named executive officers on an advisory basis.
-In accordance with Section 14A of the Exchange Act and as a matter of good corporate governance, the Board is asking our stockholders to vote on an advisory resolution to approve the compensation of our named executive officers as reported in the Proxy Statement.
-Accordingly, the following advisory resolution is being submitted to our stockholders for approval at the Annual Meeting:
+Accordingly, the Board determined that, every year until the next vote on the frequency of such advisory vote, the Company would hold a vote to approve the executive compensation of our named executive officers on an advisory basis.
+In accordance with Section 14A of the Exchange Act and as a matter of good corporate governance, the Board is asking our stockholders to vote on an advisory resolution to approve the compensation of our named executive officers as disclosed in this Proxy Statement.
+Accordingly, the following non-binding advisory resolution is being submitted to our stockholders for approval at the Annual Meeting:

-RESOLVED, that the stockholders of ClearPoint Neuro, Inc. approve, on an advisory (non-binding) basis, the compensation of our named executive officers disclosed in the Proxy Statement for the Company's 2024 Annual Meeting of Stockholders.
+RESOLVED, that the stockholders of ClearPoint Neuro, Inc. approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in the Proxy Statement for the Company's 2025 Annual Meeting of Stockholders.